 - The TMB will automatically extend license and permit expiration dates.
 Permits for licensees which expire on 2/28/2020 or 5/31/2020 will be extended through 8/31/2020, and late fees will be waived.
 Continuing Education requirements related to renewal extension will also be waived.

 Texas Occupation Code 111.005 (a)-(b) and Title 22, Chapter 174.6 (a)(2)-(3) of the Texas Administrative Code are temporarily suspended until terminated by the Office of the Governor, or until the disaster declaration is lifted.
 As a result, telemedicine, including the use of telephone only, may be used to establish a physician-patient relationship and for the diagnosis, treatment, ordering of tests, and prescribing for all conditions.
 The standard of care must be met in all instances, and TMB emphasizes the need to properly document a telemedicine visit.

 - Also as a result of the emergency rule, doctors will be eligible for payment from insurance plans regulated by the Texas Department of Insurance (TDI) for medical visits they conduct over the phone at the same rate for telemedicine services as for in-person services, including covered mental health services.

 HC: Counsel for Health Care Providers

 Amid many ongoing developments in the coordinated response to COVID-19, health care providers who are now eligible to provide telehealth services face an onerous task of ensuring adherence to complex regulatory and coverage requirements prior to submitting claims for reimbursement.

 At Hendershot Cowart, P.C., our health and medical law team is actively counseling health care providers across Texas and the U.S. in a range of matters arising from the coronavirus outbreak.
-That includes eligibility evaluations, Medicare matters, and complex telemedicine rules and guidelines for coding, billing, reimbursement, technology, and regulatory compliance.
+That includes eligibility evaluations, Medicare matters, and complex telemedicine rules and guidelines for coding, billing for services, reimbursement, technology, and regulatory compliance.
 Contact us to speak with an attorney.